-When driving in between Limassol and Paphos make sure to stop and visit Aphrodite’s Rock, which is particularly gorgeous at sunset.
+When driving in between Limassol and Paphos make sure to stop and visit Aphrodite’s Rock (below), which is particularly gorgeous at sunset.

 Nearby are the ancient sites of Kourion, Tombs of the Kings, and Kato Paphos Archaelogical Park.
 On the other side of Paphos you can visit the Adonis Baths.

 There’s a double waterfall which makes for a lovely view, and the chilly pools provide the perfect opportunity to refresh yourself in the afternoon heat.
 The water is believed to have medicinal properties.

 The last city we visited was Nicosia, the world’s only divided capital city.

-To pass through you just need to show your passport, then you can go back and forth as much as you like.
+To pass through you just need to show your passport to the Turkish officials, then you can go back and forth as much as you like.
 There’s a lot of fascinating history in this city, so be sure to explore it to your heart’s content!

-The occupied part of the city contains a stunning mosque as well as plenty of places to smoke sheesha and enjoy fresh shawarma.
+The city contains a stunning mosque as well as plenty of places to smoke sheesha and enjoy fresh shawarma.

-While many people tend to refer to the two parts of the island as the “Greek” and “Turkish” parts.
-We were told by locals that Cypriots consider the entire island to simply belong to Cyprus, with part of it currenly occupied by an invading power.
+Many people tend to refer to the two parts of the island as the “Greek” and “Turkish” parts.
+We were told by locals that Cypriots consider the entire island to simply belong to Cyprus, with part of it currently occupied by an invading power.

 Whether you’re interested in exploring the 10,000 year history or just soaking up some time in the sun, Cyprus is a destination worth visiting!